 Fill the Washer With Water

 Allow the washer drum to fill with hot water but stop the cycle before it begins to agitate.

 Add 1 quart (4 cups) of liquid chlorine bleach to the washer drum.

 Do not add the distilled white vinegar with the chlorine bleach.
 The combination of products can produce toxic chlorine gas, which is dangerous in even small amounts.
 If you are sensitive to the odor of chlorine bleach, open windows to ensure good ventilation or turn on an exhaust fan in your laundry area if you have one.

 Allow the washer to run through its longest wash, rinse, and spin cycle.
 It is important that the chlorine bleach is completely removed before the next step.

 Clean Detergent and Fabric Softener Dispensers

-If your dispensers are not removable, heat one cup of distilled white vinegar in a microwaveable cup or in a small pan on the stovetop.
+If your dispensers are not removable, heat 1 cup of distilled white vinegar in a microwaveable cup or in a small pan on the stovetop.
 It should be very warm but does not need to be boiling.
-Pour the heated vinegar into the dispensers and allow it to sit for at least 15 minutes to loosen any residue.
+Pour the heated vinegar into the dispensers, and allow it to sit for at least 15 minutes to loosen any residue.

 If the dispensers are removable, they can be submerged in a sink or large bucket filled with hot water.
-Add one cup of heated distilled white vinegar and allow them to soak for 15 minutes.
+Add 1 cup of heated distilled white vinegar, and allow them to soak for 15 minutes.

 After 15 minutes of soaking, use an old toothbrush or small bottle brush to remove any remaining residue that you see in the dispensers.